awsdocs/amazon-pinpoint-developer-guide/doc-source/ml-models-rm-lambda.md

 When Amazon Pinpoint invokes the Lambda function and sends this payload as the event data, AWS Lambda passes the data to the Lambda function for processing\.

 Each payload can contain data for up to 50 endpoints\.
-If a segment contains more than 50 endpoints, Amazon Pinpoint invokes the function repeatedly, for up to 50 endpoints at a time, until all the data is processed by the function\.
+If a segment contains more than 50 endpoints, Amazon Pinpoint invokes the function repeatedly, for up to 50 endpoints at a time, until the function processes all the data\.

 ### Response Data and Requirements<a name="ml-models-rm-lambda-create-function-response"></a>